AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Implementation Details

 \paragraph{Optimizers and learning-rate schedule.} For optimization, we employ separate Adam optimizers~\cite{kingma2014adam} for rotation and translation parameters.
 The object optimization uses fixed learning rates of $2 \times 10^{-3}$ for rotation and $1 \times 10^{-3}$ for translation.
 Similarly, hand optimization uses fixed learning rates of $1 \times 10^{-3}$ for translation.
 We adopt constant learning rates throughout optimization, as we empirically observe that learning-rate decay does not lead to measurable accuracy improvements in our setting, while increasing the number of iterations required for convergence.

 \paragraph{Loss terms and weights.} The loss function employs the following weights: $\mathcal{L}_{\text{mask}}$ (L2) is weighted at 5.0, $\mathcal{L}_{\text{dino}}$ (L1) at 10.0.
 For physical interaction modeling, the ray-traced contact loss $\mathcal{L}_{\text{contact}}$ receives a weight of 5.0.
 Additionally, the relative position interaction loss $\mathcal{L}_{\text{interact}}$ is weighted at $400$ for HO3D dataset and $200$ for DexYCB dataset, with a maximum distance threshold of 0.05m to prevent spurious long-range attractions between hand and object.
-For the SDF based distance-weight gating function (Func.\ref{eqn:tanh_weight}), we set $\sigma=40$.
+For the SDF-based distance-weight gating function $w_i = 1 - \tanh(\sigma \cdot d_i)$ defined in the main paper, we set $\sigma=40$.

 \paragraph{Interaction Onset Frame selection.} For HO3D, we identify the interaction onset as the earliest frame where the object exhibits significant motion while remaining fully visible.
 We quantify the motion by measuring the variation of the non-occluded object mask between consecutive frames: